-In a new book, historian William Mathew publishes a series of articles from the Daily Mail of 1923.
+In 2015, historian William Mathew published a book consisting of a series of articles from the Daily Mail of 1923.
 These presented a hitherto uninformed British readership with details of official promises made to the Arabs in 1915-16 of post-war independence for Palestine in exchange for their support in the struggle against the Ottoman Empire and its German ally – something that London later reneged on.

 Speaking in Parliament in March 1923, some months before the final settlement of Britain`s Palestine Mandate, the former foreign secretary, Viscount (Edward) Grey pleaded with the recently installed Conservative government to acknowledge openly that the British had made contradictory official pledges concerning Palestine during the recent war: the first, to the resident Arab population by the McMahon-Hussein correspondence of 1915-16, promising them, in written statements by the British high commissioner in Cairo, Sir Henry McMahon, to the Sharif of Mecca, Hussein bin Ali, post-war political independence in return for military support in the conflict with Germany and its Ottoman ally in the Levant; the second, to world Jewry, in the form of the Balfour Declaration of 1917, promising support for the establishment of a Jewish National Home in Palestine.
 Pledges, Grey insisted, had been “undoubtedly given to the Arabs” well in advance of the quite different priorities implicit in the Declaration.
 The “best way of clearing our honour in this matter is officially to publish the whole of the engagements” and leave it to the public “to consider what is the most fair and honourable way out of the impasse”.#